-The first of a two semester laboratory sequence designed to formulate experiments based on available resources.
+The first of a two-semester laboratory sequence designed to formulate experiments based on available resources.
 Students are placed in groups and learn the various roles of engineering team members including the responsibilities of design, management, financial advisor, process and manufacturing, product design and marketing among others.
 Technical reports and presentations are required.
-PREREQUISITE: CHEM 2110, PHYS 2240.
+PREREQUISITE: ENGR 2000.
+OFFERED: Fall semester.